 Ph.D., Drexel University

 David Pedersen joined the Rutgers School of Business as an Assistant Professor of Finance in 2013.
 He received his B.S. in economics from the Wharton School of the University of Pennsylvania and his Ph.D. from Drexel University.
-His research focuses on mergers and acquisitions, institutional investors, and activist investors.
-It has been published in journals such as the Journal of Corporate Finance and Journal of Empirical Legal Studies.
+His research focuses on mergers and acquisitions, institutional investors, and financial distress.
+It has been published in journals such as the Journal of Financial and Quantitative Analysis, Journal of Corporate Finance and Journal of Empirical Legal Studies.
 His study of skill differences in corporate acquisitions was awarded Seton Hall University/NJ Policy Research Organization Foundation’s 2014 Bright Ideas Award.

-Research Interests: Mergers and Acquisitions; Institutional Investors; Activist Investors
+Research Interests: Mergers and Acquisitions; Institutional Investors; Financial Distress

-Courses Taught: Mergers and Acquisitions (Graduate and Undergraduate), Financial Management (Graduate)
+Courses Taught: Mergers and Acquisitions (Undergraduate), Corporate Finance (Undergraduate), Financial Management (Graduate)

 - “Returns to Acquirers of Public and Subsidiary Targets” with Jeff Jaffe, Jan Jindra, and Torben Voetmann, Journal of Corporate Finance 31, March 2015, pp.246-270.